In your adventure travel, the adventure will often be in the travel, not the adventure.

 My daughter was impressed by the goat.
 She has named him Jam Bone.
 Teenagers operate with a mysterious internal logic.
 I said she could keep it if she came flying with me.
 She declined.
 He now lives and bleats with the rice farmers behind our house.

-I don’t know if I will have as much fun without the kids along, I don’t know if the Annapurna range will seem as high or the rice paddies as verdant.
+I don’t know if I will have as much fun without the kids along.
+If the Annapurna range will seem as high or the rice paddies as verdant.
 I don’t know if the adventure will seem as important or as essential.

 I’m sure I’ll take the bus to the launch site, most cabs here are two-seaters and there wouldn’t be enough room for both me and Jam Bone.
 The adventure, anyway, is in the travel.